The road to Artist Point (the final section of SR 542) and Highway 20 (starting at Ross Dam Trailhead) are both closed for the season.

 After crossing the bridge to the north side of Whatcom Creek, you have a choice to make.
 Trails take off in several directions.
 Reference the park’s Trail Map for navigation, and enjoy the park at your own pace.

-Whirlpool Falls - Great for Summertime Swimming
+Whirlpool Falls - Great for Summer Swimming

 A picturesque plunge tucked away in the woods, Whirlpool Falls drops into a popular summertime swimming hole.
 Though it’s not labeled on the official park map, you can find this small waterfall just north of the Waterline Bridge.

-Let Fido Run Free at the Off-Leash Dog Area
+Off-Leash Dog Area

 Cross the Waterline Bridge to reach the Waterline Trail, a mostly flat, wide-open path popular with dog walkers.
 Dogs love running free here — just remember to pick up after your pet!
 This is the only dog off-leash area in the park (dogs must remain leashed in all other areas).
 For direct access, park at 1925 Woburn Street on the west side of the park and hike up the graded path to the Waterline Trail.